 So let’s just assume that our generic action movie conforms to long-held stereotypes of protagonists.
 This movie stars an everyday hero who weighs a buff 80kg and his falling love interest is a lithe 55kg, and they totally get naked in the second act for purely artistic reasons.
 That’s 135kg hanging from the hero’s fingertips, a weight that even a really strong person wouldn’t have the grip strength to support.
 Two supposedly normal adults, which is certainly very relative in movies, are not going to be hanging onto that ledge for any length of time.

-Which brings us to the next amazing feat of strength in this scenario: lifting that falling love interest back to safety.
+This brings us to the next amazing feat of strength in this scenario: lifting that falling love interest back to safety.
 For a strong person, the lithe love interest at 55kg isn’t exactly heavy.
 A buff 80kg hero could probably clean and jerk a dumbbell weighing that much…. assuming they work out, have some chalk on their hands, were able to get some leg drive happening, had decent technique, and that the dumbbell wasn’t particularly unwieldy.
 But most falling love interests are a tad unwieldy.
 I’m yet to see any love interests in a movie come equipped with appropriately knurled handles.
 And when dangling by your fingertips, there isn’t going to be a lot of leg drive happening.
 Yet without fail, the hero manages to get them both to safety using the power of his mighty biceps – without a single muscle or tendon tear.
-Well, unless it is one of those tragic character defining moments, in which case the hero will be in the same situation later and will find the determination to succeed the second time.
+Well, unless it is one of those tragic character-defining moments, in which case the hero will be in the same situation later and will find the determination to succeed the second time.
 Sucks to be the first love interest in that scenario.

 Interesting to think about just how many amazing feats of strength are passed off as normal in movies.